damian-dp/T1A3-Invoice_Terminal_App/README.md

 ### Windows
 1. Install [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).

 2. Open a WSL terminal.
+You must use a standalone WSL terminal window that can be resized.
+Do not use inbuilt VS Code terminal.

 3. Clone the GitHub repository via SSH:
     ```sh